sparklemotion/http-cookie/README.md

         # after
         jar.save(file)

+- `Mechanize::CookieJar#jar`

+    There is no direct access to the internal hash in `HTTP::CookieJar` since it has introduced an abstract storage layer.
+If you want to tweak the internals of the hash storage, try creating a new storage class referring to the default storage class `HTTP::CookieJar::HashStore`.

+    If you desperately need it you can access it by `jar.store.instance_variable_get(:@jar)`, but there is no
+    guarantee that it will remain available in the future.

 `HTTP::Cookie`/`CookieJar` raise runtime errors to help migration, so after replacing the class names, try running your test code once to find out how to fix your code base.